AWS Bedrock Models for GitHub Copilot Chat (VS Code Extension)

 maxInputTokens, maxOutputTokens, and initial tool/vision flags.
 Configure via aws-bedrock.modelMetadataSource, aws-bedrock.modelMetadataUrl, and aws-bedrock.modelMetadataCacheHours.

-- Mantle models: Mantle's
+- API-key catalog models:

-/v1/models does not include tool/vision/token metadata, so the extension uses external metadata when enabled, plus runtime probing (tools) as a safety net.
+/v1/models does not include full tool/vision/token metadata, so the extension uses external metadata when enabled, plus runtime probing (tools) as a safety net.

 Code Specialization